Smokybrown cockroach: Behavior and adaptations

 The smokybrown cockroach may come indoors during daylight hours to look for food and even to live; generally, however, in warm weather, it will move outdoors.
-They tend to lose moisture twice as fast as their relative, Periplaneta Americana, therefore requiring environmental conditions with constant moisture to avoid drying out.
+They tend to lose moisture twice as fast as P. americana, therefore requiring environmental conditions with constant moisture to avoid drying out.
 Their activity patterns are mostly restricted to evening hours when humidity is highest.
 The movement to and from shelters is greatest when temperatures exceed 20 °C and often becomes less when temperatures are lower than 20 °C. Since adults are less susceptible than nymphs to the effects of higher temperatures, adults are more often found away from the perimeters of the house.
 Often during reproductive periods, females ready for egg dispersal infest homes to protect their offspring and find a convenient place to oviposit.
 This adaptation is advantageous to these cockroaches, as egg production often becomes limited when temperatures reach 15 °C.

 Reproduction

 Oviposition

-P. fuliginosa can reproduce through sexual reproduction and in some cases through parthenogenesis, which is a form of asexual reproduction.
+V. fuliginosa can reproduce through sexual reproduction and in some cases through parthenogenesis, which is a form of asexual reproduction.
 In cases where females do not have access to mates, females reproduce by parthenogenesis, however, this form of reproduction is not as commonly seen as sexual reproduction.
 Females can oviposit an average of 10 or more oothecae in favorable environments, but this is highly dependent on the cockroaches' body fat, thereby as her body mass decreases fewer ootheca are oviposited in a season.
 The oothecae, dark brown color, commonly ranges from 11–14 mm in length.
 On average female cockroaches without mates live longer, than females with a mate.
 In a study done, it was found that on average adult females lived 117–174 days, whereas females without a mate lived to 131–236 days after reaching adulthood.
 The higher energy costs associated with oogenesis and the prevalence of oviposition point to a shorter lifespan.
 Furthermore, an extended oviposition period occurs, as a result, fewer eggs are formed.
 Sexual reproduction also leads to lower instances of oothecae defects without the presence of eggs compared to reproducing asexually.

 Mating behaviour

-Females release volatile sex pheromones stimulating the mating behavior of P. fuliginosa males, which receive the chemical signals through sensory receptors located on their antennae.
+Females release volatile sex pheromones stimulating the mating behavior of V. fuliginosa males, which receive the chemical signals through sensory receptors located on their antennae.
 These pheromones are made up of synthetic Periplanone-D, which is a major sex excitatory component of the pheromone chemical composition.
 In addition, the males often participate in perching, whereby their body conformation includes a pointing downward of the head, forelegs extended, as their antennae become aligned 45° from their vertical position.
 Whereby, in female mate calling the cockroaches' body is up high, the dorsal end of the abdomen bend towards the ground, and wings are held at a 45° angle.
 These male cockroaches allocate significantly more time and energy to mating behaviors than females as the production of female pheromones is costly.
 Moreover, spending 20% of their time perching, whereby in retrospect females only spend 8% of their time mate calling.